Otumfuo speaks on the politicization of coronavirus fight

-The Asantehene, Otumfuo Osei Tutu the second, has asked for a moratorium on political activities for the next four weeks as the nation focus attention on battling the coronavirus that has killed over 9000 globally.
+Ruler of Asante Kingdom, His Royal Majesty Otumfuo Osei Tutu II, has asked for a moratorium on political activities for the next four weeks as the nation focus attention on battling the coronavirus that has killed over 9000 globally.

 He expects the media to turn off the heat of political discourse and devote the bulk of space to coverage of the pandemic to help contain spread of the disease.